bank-of-england/Shapley_regressions/Readme.md

 by Andreas Joseph (March 2019).

 The paper introduces a well-motivated and rigorous approach to address the black-box critique of machine learning models.
-Model interpretability is reduced to a multiple linear regression analysis - one of the most transparent and most widely used modelling techniques.
+Model interpretability is transferred to a multiple linear regression analysis - one of the most transparent and most widely used modelling techniques.

 The output of machine learning models can now be presented as a regression table.
 The example below shows inference results for modelling changes in UK and US unemployment using quarterly macroeconomic time series.
 It compares several machine learning models (columns 1-3 for each country) with a linear regression (Reg column).
 Please see Table 4 in the paper for details.